tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/filtering-and-selection/takeLast.md

 linkTitle: "takeLast()"
 show_in_table: true
 category: Filtering and Selection
-description: Remove all but the last `count` elements from the stream
+description: Remove all but the last `count` elements from the stream.
 ---